 This year's live Question and Answer session with an experienced panel of operators will focus on efficiency--How to analyse your operation and identify inefficiencies that are costing you money.

 • Nanci Koerting, Grant County Mulch, Inc.

 B2: Research Updates

-Join the Composting Council Research and Education Foundation for reports on key research they are supporting and encouraging
+Join the Compost Research and Education Foundation for reports on key research they are supporting and encouraging.